hyperledger-archives/indy-sdk/doc/design/002-anoncreds/README.md

                                                                xcommand_handle: i32, err: ErrorCode,
                                                                search_handle: i32)>) -> ErrorCode

-/// Fetch next records for the requested item using proof request search handle (created by indy_prover_search_credentials_for_proof_req).
+/// Fetch next credentials for the requested item using proof request search
+/// handle (created by indy_prover_search_credentials_for_proof_req).
 ///
 /// #Params
 /// search_handle: Search handle (created by indy_prover_search_credentials_for_proof_req)
 /// item_referent: Referent of attribute/predicate in the proof request
-/// count: Count of records to fetch
+/// count: Count of credentials to fetch
 /// cb: Callback that takes command result as parameter.
 ///
 /// #Returns